pybind/pybind11/docs/classes.rst

 Enumerations and internal types
 ===============================

-Let's now suppose that the example class contains an internal enumeration type, e.g.:
+Let's now suppose that the example class contains internal types like enumerations, e.g.:

 .. code-block:: cpp